-Copper sinks: The sinks will weather/age/patina with time and normal use.
+Copper sinks will weather/age/patina with time and normal use.
 To prevent this, we need to dry it after every use or apply normal wax at least once in 30 days.

 Copper is a natural antibacterial product that requires minimal care.
 For regular maintenance, simply rinse the sink after each use.
 Otherwise, wash occasionally with dish soap and a sponge for a more thorough cleaning.
 The sinks we supply are waxed by hand.
-Copper sinks have a living finish, which evolves over time, which can be prevented by use of wax.
-Lacquered coated copper sinks and Copper bathtubs can also be supplied on demand.
+Copper sinks have a living finish, which evolves over time, which can be prevented by the use of wax.

 Newly constructed copper sinks go through a natural aging process and may appear unsightly for a very short, “break-in” period.
 Initially, they will be pink in color and evolve into a rich, golden or caramel-brown color.
 In a short time, your sink will develop dark spots and marks where water or other products have caused natural oxidation.
 This is normal.
 These spots will blend together and transform your sink into a beautifully vibrant display of color.
 Acid products, like ketchup or lemon, will remove the patina on your sink if left on for a while.
 Not to worry… The patina will revive quickly and any spots will vanish in a short time, depending on the minerals in your water.

 Those customers who prefer a polished copper finish will have to withstand more regular maintenance.
 There are products on the market, such as Barkeepers Friend and Wrights Copper Cream that are efficient, low-abrasive cleansing agents.
 A quality car or furniture wax may also be applied to the surface of a freshly cleaned sink to protect its finish.
 The wax will inhibit the antibacterial properties of the copper.

 Generally, copper sinks should be left to age naturally.